Getting Started Fixing Polygons in OSM

 The priority for the following jobs is specified according to the visibility of the problems on the map: The priority "High" is for larger (multi)polygons such as forests that can possibly affect a large map area.
 "Low" is used for problems that are invisible or nearly invisible on usual maps.
 "Medium" is for everything in between, such as buildings, etc.

 We are creating several Maproulette challenges for different skill levels, regions, and problems.
 They will be rolled out piece by piece.
 We are starting with simpler ones and build up towards the more complex problems.

-Same tags on member way in multipolygon relation (Forests)
+Same tags on member way in multipolygon relation (Riverbank)

 Difficulty level: Medium

 Description: Quite often some of the outer or inner ways in a multipolygon relation have the same tags as the relation itself.
 This is usually wrong and leads to wrong renderings.
 Note that some tags can be the same, say you have a coniferous forest with a deciduous forest in the middle.
 But all tags being the same usually doesn't make sense.
 (Certain tags such as "source" are ignored in this comparison.)
 A member way should only have the tags describing that specific way only, not anything belonging to the whole multipolygon.